Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 We are almost done; let’s make a few more using

-genome NOT in an interval, and bedtools subtract
+genome NOT in an interval, and bedtools subtract, which

 removes overlaps.
 For example, we don’t have an intergenic